- Interview by Peter Buchanan & Jason Sayer

 We’ll often try and find sites that have meanings or possibilities for us, perhaps because in an undeveloped area.
 So, we can instigate placemaking and development where we think it will have significant and direct benefit.

-We understand that, because of economic pressures, registered providers will always try and reduce amenity for social housing to a bare minimum to contain.
+We understand that, because of economic pressures, registered providers will always try and reduce amenity for social housing to a bare minimum.
 That’s a business-orientated view, and for me, architectural practice is at a primary level a business.